 The zero trust model is a security model used by IT professionals that requires strict identity and device verification regardless of the user’s location in relation to the network perimeter.
+The model is based on the assumption that all users, devices and transactions are already compromised, regardless of whether they're inside or outside of the firewall.
 By limiting which parties have privileged access to each segment of a network, or each machine in a secure organization, the number of opportunities for a hacker to gain access to secure content is greatly reduced.
 A network that implements the zero trust model is referred to as a zero trust network.

 Importance of the zero trust model